Hollow Metal Door Nomenclature

 ANCHOR:

 A metal device provided inside of a jamb, head, sill or mullion used to secure the frame to the adjacent structure, such as wall, ceiling or floor.
-Also referred to as jamb anchor, wall anchor, floor anchor, etc. See:
+Also referred to as Jamb Anchor, Wall Anchor, Floor Anchor, etc. See listings below:

 A hole preparation, generally in the soffit of a frame member, with internal reinforcing and/or guide for an expansion bolt, machine bolt, or screw.
-Used to secure the frame to an existing openingFIXED FLOOR:
+Used to secure the frame to an existing opening.
+Also referred to as Existing Masonry Anchor.

 A metal device secured in a frame to be used for attachment in a wall built with wood studs.